Home

 You should also consider buying one with a flash sync port.
 This can be useful if you are using off-camera flash.
 You can finely tune and control flash exposures, which is ideal for a studio environment.

-The Sekonic L-358 and Sekonic L-758 recommended in the video can be purchased right here from B & H Photo.
+The Sekonic L-358 and Sekonic L-758 recommended in the video can be purchased at most reputable camera stores.